breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [S₀]───*───[S₁]───*───[S₂]───*───[..]───*───[Sₜ]  } TM tape
 ```

-Now consider the dynamic case, where the matrix $$P$$ at each time step might be governed by another program:
+Now consider the dynamic case, where the matrix $$\mathbf P$$ at each time step might be governed by another program:

 ```
         [Q]─────────────────────                  } Dynamics